 Similar to the University, FECSI, EACCI and FEU Alabang, Inc. were established to operate as educational institutions offering general courses of study.
+FRC, on the other hand, operates as a real estate company leasing most of its investment properties to the University and other related parties.

 On June 24, 2014, FEU High was established to offer and conduct enhanced basic education programs.
-Accordingly, the subsidiary will offer programs for senior high school in response to the implementation of the K-12 program.
+It will offer programs for senior high school in response to the implementation of the K-12 program.